woodrowwiest/FCND-Estimation-CPP/README.md

  - a write up addressing all the points of the rubric

-## Authors ##
+## Acknowledgements ##

-Thanks to Fotokite for the initial development of the project code and simulator.
+Thanks to Fotokite for the initial development of the project code and simulator, and thanks [Udacity](https://www.udacity.com/) for the riveting course.